tannewt/wa-law.org/bill/2021-22/hb/1365/1/README.md

 **"Learning devices" means internet-accessible computers, tablets, and other devices, with appropriate operating systems, software applications, and data security, that can be used to access curricula, educational web applications and websites, and learning management systems, and with telecommunications capabilities sufficient for videoconferencing.**

+## Section 201
+> This section adds a new section to an existing chapter [28A.650](/rcw/28A_common_school_provisions/28A.650_education_technology.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.650_education_technology.md) for context.

+The learning device and technology account is created in the state treasury.
+Revenues to the account consist of revenues collected under section 203 of this act and appropriations, grants, and donations directed for deposit into the account.
+Expenditures from the account must be used for the purposes of RCW 28A.650.020 and sections 101 and 102 of this act.
+Moneys in the account may be spent only after appropriation.

 ## Section 202
 The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

-(1) "Buyer" has the same meaning as in RCW 82.08.010.
+1. "Buyer" has the same meaning as in RCW 82.08.010.

-(2) "Department" means the department of revenue.
+2. "Department" means the department of revenue.

+3. [Empty]

-(3)(a) "Retail sale" has the same meaning as in RCW 82.04.050.
+    a.
+"Retail sale" has the same meaning as in RCW 82.04.050.

-(b) "Retail sale" also means the transfer of a smart wireless device to a buyer that is partially or fully discounted by the seller in exchange for the buyer purchasing other products or services furnished in connection with the smart wireless device.
+    b.
+"Retail sale" also means the transfer of a smart wireless device to a buyer that is partially or fully discounted by the seller in exchange for the buyer purchasing other products or services furnished in connection with the smart wireless device.

-(4) "Seller" has the same meaning as in RCW 82.08.010.
+4. "Seller" has the same meaning as in RCW 82.08.010.

+5. [Empty]

-(5)(a) "Selling price" has the same meaning as in RCW 82.08.010.
+    a.
+"Selling price" has the same meaning as in RCW 82.08.010.

-(b) "Selling price" also means:
+    b.
+"Selling price" also means:

-(i) In the case of a smart wireless device that is sold to the buyer under conditions where the selling price does not represent the true value or the smart wireless device is sold together with other products or services for one nonitemized price, the retail selling price of the same product or similar products of like quality and character, sold in an arm's length transaction; and
+        i.
+In the case of a smart wireless device that is sold to the buyer under conditions where the selling price does not represent the true value or the smart wireless device is sold together with other products or services for one nonitemized price, the retail selling price of the same product or similar products of like quality and character, sold in an arm's length transaction; and

-(ii) In the case of installment sales of a smart wireless device, the total aggregate consideration to be paid by the buyer to the seller for the smart wireless device.
+        ii.
+In the case of installment sales of a smart wireless device, the total aggregate consideration to be paid by the buyer to the seller for the smart wireless device.

-(6) "Smart wireless device" means any type of instrument, device, machine, or equipment that is capable of wireless access to the internet.
+6. "Smart wireless device" means any type of instrument, device, machine, or equipment that is capable of wireless access to the internet.
 This includes, but is not limited to, smartphones, laptop computers, tablets, wearable devices, smart speakers, gaming consoles, smart gyms, and smart televisions.

 ## Section 203
-(1) There is levied and collected a tax on each retail sale in this state of smart wireless devices.
+1. There is levied and collected a tax on each retail sale in this state of smart wireless devices.
 The amount of the tax is as follows:

-(a) $2 for a device with a selling price of more than $250, but less than $1,000; and (b) $5 for a device with a selling price of $1,000 or more.
+    a. $2 for a device with a selling price of more than $250, but less than $1,000; and

+    b. $5 for a device with a selling price of $1,000 or more.

-(2) The revenue collected under this section must be deposited in the learning device and technology account created in section 201 of this act.
+2. The revenue collected under this section must be deposited in the learning device and technology account created in section 201 of this act.

 ## Section 204
-(1) The tax imposed in this chapter must be paid by the buyer to the seller.
+1. The tax imposed in this chapter must be paid by the buyer to the seller.
 Each seller must collect from the buyer the full amount of the tax payable with respect to each taxable sale.

-(2) The tax required by this chapter, to be collected by the seller, is deemed to be held in trust by the seller until paid to the department.
+2. The tax required by this chapter, to be collected by the seller, is deemed to be held in trust by the seller until paid to the department.
 Any seller who appropriates or converts the tax collected to the seller's own use or to any use other than the payment of the tax to the extent that the money required to be collected is not available for payment on the due date as prescribed in this chapter is guilty of a gross misdemeanor.

-(3) If any seller fails to collect the tax imposed in this chapter or, having collected the tax, fails to pay it to the department in the manner prescribed by this chapter, whether such failure is the result of the seller's own acts or the result of acts or conditions beyond the seller's control, the seller is, nevertheless, personally liable to the state for the amount of the tax.
+3. If any seller fails to collect the tax imposed in this chapter or, having collected the tax, fails to pay it to the department in the manner prescribed by this chapter, whether such failure is the result of the seller's own acts or the result of acts or conditions beyond the seller's control, the seller is, nevertheless, personally liable to the state for the amount of the tax.

-(4) The tax required by this chapter to be collected by the seller must be stated separately from the selling price in any sales invoice or other instrument of sale.
+4. The tax required by this chapter to be collected by the seller must be stated separately from the selling price in any sales invoice or other instrument of sale.

 ## Section 205
 Chapter 82.32 RCW applies to the administration of this chapter.

 ## Section 206
 > This section modifies existing section [82.32.145](/rcw/82_excise_taxes/82.32_general_administrative_provisions.md).
 Here is the [modified chapter](rcw/82_excise_taxes/82.32_general_administrative_provisions.md) for context.